mmerce/bigml-ruby/README.md

 BigMLSource.status(source)
 ```

-You can also achieve the same results by instantiating a new BigMLSource object.
+You can also achieve the same results by creating a new instance of BigMLSource.
-It's constructor accepts as possible parameters :file, :source and :args. :file
-must contain the file name, :args is the optional hash with options for source creation and
-:source should be the source id string for a previously created source.

 In this case, the invocation would be as follows: